 |#10||Cedar Falls (IA)||$19,480||$18,250||$34,900|

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Criminology degree.
+Learn more about the top colleges for a Bachelor's in Criminology degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.